isomerpages/mlaw-corp/news/speeches/_posts/2025-08-21-post-Keynote Address by SMS at TMA APAC Regional Conference.md

 ---
-title: Keynote Address by SMS at TMA APAC Regional Conference
+title: Keynote Address by Senior Minister of State, Ministry of Law and Ministry of Transport, Murali Pillai SC at the Turnaround Management Association APAC Regional Conference
 permalink: /keynote-address-by-sms-at-tma-apac-regional-conference/
 date: 2025-08-21
 layout: post